dummy4program/QAProject/README.md

 ---

 <summary align="center">Successes</summary>
 The main application seemed to come together quite well and implementing the CRUD functionality went smoothly.
 It was a great feeling to create my first fully functional application tied to a database.
-I also enjoyed the feeling of accomplishment overcoming challenges during development and learning new things along the way - such as what a .md file is and how to edit them in fun ways, similar to HTML files!
+Although other parts of the project involved some head scratching at times - such as testing scripts and compiling errors, I also enjoyed the feeling of accomplishment overcoming challenges during development and learning new things along the way.
+An example of something new I learnt is what a .md file is and how to edit them in fun ways, similar to HTML files!
+<p></p>
+Another aspect I'd consider a success was in being able to contribute to helping others overcome problems in their own work, either by helping to find the cause of their problem when they were stuck with something so that they could work out a solution for themselves or by sharing knowledge from my experience of overcoming problems in my project.

 ---